-Full-time employment is not defined by the Department of Labor under the Fair Labor Standards Act (FLSA).
-It is a designation that is left up to the employer to define, and is generally described in a given company’s employee handbook.
+Full-time employment is a designation that is left up to the employer to define and is generally described in a given company’s employee handbook.

 While no labor laws explicitly define full-time employment compared to part-time employment, a full-time employee typically works 40 hours, or close to it, ranging from 32 – 40 hours a week.

 Some full-time employees are compensated with a salary instead of an hourly wage, which remains fixed whether they work more than 40 hours or fewer.
 Full-time employment is more often understood as a career position, and these employees typically receive commensurately more training and responsibilities than their part-time co-workers.

 These positions often entail the possibility of promotion and advancement within the company.
 Full-time positions also tend to come with complete benefits such as health insurance, paid vacation and sick time, and retirement savings plans.